Rodney Bixler

 Bixler pleads guilty to rape charges and receives a 5-year sentence.

-Alford Plea for Murders
+Alford Plea for Two Murders

 Bixler enters an Alford plea for the murders of Cornett and Wright, receiving two 20-year sentences.